-For those who are inclined to find such ideas ludicrous, the book will fail, and utterly; its premises betray a bottomless ignorance of the deep interconnectedness of humankind, the needs — economic, social, emotional, intellectual — of human beings for one another, and of the ultimate inalienable reality of life on Earth as a whole, the totality of which each is a part, and the human need to live in this wholeness.
+For those who are inclined to find such ideas ludicrous, the book will fail, and utterly; its premises betray a bottomless ignorance of the reality of life on Earth as an interconnected whole, of which each being is a part, and of the human need to live in this wholeness.

-Rand’s unending ignorance of human worth or values is the main thing wrong with Atlas Shrugged, the rotten source of the soap-operatic flatness of its characters, its clanking exposition, its interminable speechifying and the woodenness of its dialogue.
+Rand’s invincible ignorance of human worth or values is the main thing wrong with Atlas Shrugged, though one could also be forgiven for taking exception to the flatness of its characters, its clanking exposition, its interminable speechifying and the woodenness of its dialogue.
 On the upside, there is a character named Francisco Domingo Carlos Andres Sebastian d’Anconia.
 Not even Baroness Orczy had that kind of nerve.

 Atlas Shrugged burst onto the scene in 1957 and was promptly and categorically reviled from both right and left, as it has continued to be.
 It also sold like hotcakes, as it still does.